rpeszek/my-blogs/posts/2022-01-09-ts-types-part4.md

 ```

 The example is somewhat contrived with the main goal of illustrating the point.
-This code exposes building blocks that work together without using interfaces, classes, or mixins.
+This code exposes building blocks that work together.
 To get the access to the `Api` type, you have to use `login` and you have to use it inside the provided
 `secretive` function.
 Working with an API like this is like assembling a jigsaw puzzle.
 Types prevent from jamming a square peg into a round hole.